nperez9/clean-code/README.md

 Snippets:

-A collection of usefull scripts to resolve common problems in the lenguages
+A collection of usefull scripts to resolve common problems in the lenguages i ususally work ons

 Clean Code: